MelsovEZ/MelsovEZ/README.md

 Here are some of the technologies and tools I work with:

 - Programming Languages: Python, JavaScript, PHP
-- Frameworks: React, Laravel, Express, React
+- Frameworks: React, Next, Express, Laravel, Django
 - Databases: MySQL, SQLite, MongoDB
 - Tools: Git, Docker, Kubernetes
 - Other: GraphQL